cgruver/rook-ceph-disconnected-install/README.md

+# Note, this guide is out-of-date

+There is a newer guide here: [https://upstreamwithoutapaddle.com/home-lab/rook-ceph/](https://upstreamwithoutapaddle.com/home-lab/rook-ceph/)

 # Installing Rook/Ceph on OpenShift in a disconnected network

 This guide will lead you through the installation of Ceph storage in an OpenShift cluster which is isolated from internet access